ahmedrizwan/ChronometerPersist/README.md

 # ChronometerHelper
 A helper class for keeping and maintaining the state of Chronometers in Android.
+Without using Service or anything.
+It maitains the state using SharedPreferences!

 #How to use?
 * Create an instance of ChronometerHelper